2012 Finger Lakes 355 at The Glen

 The 2012 Finger Lakes 355 at The Glen was a NASCAR Sprint Cup Series stock car race held on August 12, 2012 at the Watkins Glen International in Watkins Glen, New York.
 Contested over 90 laps, it was the twenty-second race of the 2012 NASCAR Sprint Cup Series season and the second of two road course competitions on the schedule.
 After the tragedy at the previous race, the track prepared in the event that thunderstorms pass through the track.
 The track had set up more than 30 police cars with loudspeakers, nine television screens, and the staff has text message availabilities, all intended on warning fans of any thunderstorms approaching.
 Marcos Ambrose, from the Richard Petty Motorsports racing team, won the race ahead of Brad Keselowski.
 Jimmie Johnson finished in the third position.
 The race was most notable for a "chaotic" finish.

+2003 Road Course Champion Robby Gordon did not enter this race, and elected to watch on television.

 Report

 Background

 Watkins Glen International is one of two road courses to hold NASCAR races, the other being Sonoma Raceway.
 The standard short road course at Watkins Glen International is a 7-turn course that is 2.45 mi long; the track was modified in 1992, adding the Inner Loop, which lengthened the long course to 3.4 mi and the short course to the current length of 2.45 mi.
 Marcos Ambrose was the defending race winner after winning the race in 2011.